 Rear-End Collision Accident

 According to the National Transportation Safety Board (NTSB) there were 1.7 million rear-end collisions on U.S. roads in 2012.
 The rear-end collision is the most frequent type of automobile accident.
 The injuries sustained in a rear-end accident can be very serious and even deadly.
-The NTSB also mentions that many of these rear-end collisions could be prevented with more caution and better technology.
+The NTSB also mentions that many of these rear-end crashes could be prevented with more caution and better technology.
 Until these changes take place here are some things to know if you are involved in a rear-end collision.

 Types of Rear-End Collision